WeitlerT/WeitlerT.github.io/_portfolio/tim-cook.md

 ---

 Tim Cook the CEO of Apple visited Sheridan College to see the innovative mobile application projects we had been working on in the Sheridan Computer Science - Mobile Computing program.
 He asked us about our opinions on utilizing xCode and writing in Swift and wanted to know if we had any suggestions to improve either.

+{% include gallery caption="Some images of Tim Cook's visit" %}